trifectatechfoundation/trifectatech-website/content/initiatives/workplans/sudo-rs.md

 * Ability to configure /etc/sudoers options on a per-user, per-command, per-host basis.
 * Improved environment handling (SETENV)

-This work is funded by [NLnet Foundation](https://nlnet.nl/project/sudo-rs/).
+This work is funded by [NLnet Foundation](https://nlnet.nl/project/sudo-rs/) and the [Ministry of the Interior of the Netherlands](https://www.government.nl/ministries/ministry-of-the-interior-and-kingdom-relations).

 ---